zacyzacy/zacyoungdale-website/content/_index.md

 # ___Zac Youngdale___
 ---

 Life-long computer guy.
 Proud Canadian, fluent in English and French.
-Specialties include programming particularly in C#, and C++, and other technologies including Docker, Unity, and other game engines.
 Very experienced system administrator.
+Other specialties include programming particularly in C#, and C++, and other technologies including Docker, Unity, and other game engines.
 Great at making coffee.
 LGBTQ+ Ally.

 ---